 Concerns about having an eye test

 If you are worried about having an eye examination, it's important to know that most people don't have an eye condition.
 Your sight changes naturally as you age and for many people glasses are all that is needed to see clearly.
 Most people will require reading and distance spectacles as they get older, it's important to remember that this isn't a sign that your eyes are unhealthy.
 Wearing spectacles won't make your sight worse.

-But if you have developed an eye condition, detecting it early can make a difference to treatments and how your sight may be affected in the future.
+If you've developed an eye condition, detecting it early can make a difference to treatments and how your sight may be affected in the future.

 Eye examination costs